pdamianik/tgm_acc_2019_expert_level3_rs/README.md

    ----------------- = i /* added anyway */ + last_sum - (i-1) + i - min(i-2, i-1) + i /* backtracking */ = new last_sum
 ```

-The finial optimization keeps track of the global minimum.
+Finally we have to keep track of the global minimum.
 If our current element is smaller or equals the last global minimum, `S[i] * (i - 1)` can simply be added to the total sum and the local cache can be reset.
 It is important that this case should also apply when the current element equals the last global mimimum as this keeps the local cache small.
 This is done in [src/linear.rs:53-59](src/linear.rs#L53-L59).